samniccol/SharpBot--MLB-Prototype/README.md

 **#How it Works**

-	  You input your watchlist or let the bot build it.
+	 Select which games you want to watch from a season list with auto 12 hour refresh. input your watchlist or let the bot build it.

 	  Bot scrapes data on injuries and current stats.